CloudSwap-Finance/cswap/README.md

 ## Packages

-- `vvs-uikit` : React components used to build the VVS UI
+- `cswap-uikit` : React components used to build the CSWAP UI
-- `vvs-eslint-config` : An ESLint config for VVS, with Typescript and Prettier support
+- `cswap-eslint-config` : An ESLint config for CSWAP, with Typescript and Prettier support
-- `vvs-frontend` : Main VVS web app
+- `cswap-frontend` : Main CSWAP web app
-- `vvs-info-api` : express nodejs API implementation for VVS on-chain data query
+- `cswap-info-api` : express nodejs API implementation for CSWAP on-chain data query
-- `vvs-prelaunch` : prelaunch landing page with count down clock
+- `cswap-prelaunch` : prelaunch landing page with count down clock
-- `vvs-profile-sdk` : Handy functions to retrieve data for VVS Profile system
+- `cswap-profile-sdk` : Handy functions to retrieve data for CSWAP Profile system
-- `vvs-swap-sdk`: Handy functions to retrieve data for VVS contracts
+- `cswap-swap-sdk`: Handy functions to retrieve data for CSWAP contracts
-- `token-lists` : Main VVS token list and tools to validate it
+- `token-lists` : Main CSWAP token list and tools to validate it

 ## How to use